What is the contraceptive implant?

-This method suits most people with a uterus, no matter what age up to menopause, who don’t mind having an implant under their skin.
+This method suits most people no matter what age up to menopause, who don’t mind having an implant under their skin.
 It’s safe for heavy smokers and people with diabetes, high blood pressure and high cholesterol.

 Who should not use the implant?

 People who are pregnant, people with breast cancer, people with unexplained vaginal bleeding, people with severe liver disease or using medication that affects the liver, should not use the implant.

 Where can I get the implant?

 The implant is prescribed by a doctor and can be inserted at SHINE SA clinics as well as by doctors, nurses and gynaecologists who have been trained in this procedure.